William S. Dix: Education and early career

 Dix received his bachelor's degree from the University of Virginia in 1931 and his M.A. in English from that same university a year later.
 He began his career at the Darlington School for Boys in Georgia, where he taught English for seven years.
 He taught at several other schools, eventually landing at Harvard University, where he taught for a year while finishing his doctorate in American literature at the University of Chicago.

 In 1947, Dix became an English instructor at the Rice Institute (which is now Rice University) in Houston, Texas.
 A year later, he accepted the additional responsibilities of directing the school's library.
 By the time he left Rice in 1953 to head the library at Princeton University, Dix was an associate professor of English and librarian.
-Some of Dix’s most notable contributions to the field of librarianship were during his 22 years at Princeton, culminating in his service as president of the ALA from 1969-1970.
+Some of Dix's most notable contributions to the field of librarianship were during his 22 years at Princeton, culminating in his service as president of the ALA from 1969 to 1970.